malbanGit/Telengard/readme.md

 Other
 -----
-Input to various "sub screens" should be documented on screen.
+Input to various "sub screens" is be documented on screen.
 - Box (color select via joystick)
 - Cube (level select via number input / joystick)
 - Throne (money select via number input / joystick)

 Sources
 -------
+(In Vide)
-To generate 128k / 256k bins, switch in the proejct settings the checkbox "48k ROM" to true.
+To generate 128k / 256k bins, switch in the project settings the checkbox "48k ROM" to true.
 To generate 64k bin, switch in the proejct settings the checkbox "48k ROM" to false.

 Changelog:
 V1.0 -> V1.01